junxit/us-congress-bills-111/metadata.md

 - 2009-12-04 — Referred to the Committee on Environment and Public Works.
 - 2009-12-04 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S12459)
 - 2009-12-04 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S12459)
+- 2010-04-21 — Committee on Environment and Public Works.
+Ordered to be reported with amendments favorably.
+- 2010-06-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-216.
+- 2010-06-28 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-216.
+- 2010-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 445.